TNL-Project/TNL-SPH/README.md

    You may use additional options to configure the build:

    - `-DCMAKE_BUILD_TYPE=<type>` where `<type>` is one of `Debug`, `Release`
-   - `-DSYSTEM_TNL` – to use TNL installed on the system instead of the Git submodule
    - `-DTNL-SPH_BUILD_TESTS` – to build unit tests

 5. Build the targets using `cmake`: